 The 5 Needle Protocol (or 5NP, also commonly called acudetox or the NADA protocol) is a safe, simple, and effective treatment designed to be used by non-acupuncturists for addiction and recovery support, trauma, stress, insomnia, depression, anxiety, and chronic pain.

-TACO just hosted a training for Auricular Acu-technicians!
-Our training is one of the first offered by POCA (the People’s Organization of Community Acupuncture, of which TACO is a proud member), as we launch our Auricular Acu-Technician training program, building off of decades of work to expand access to this simple tool by the Black Panther Party, Young Lords, and National Acupuncture Detoxification Association (NADA).
+TACO hosted a training for Auricular Acu-technicians in January of 2020.
+Our training was one of the first offered by POCA (the People’s Organization of Community Acupuncture, of which TACO is a proud member), as we launch our Auricular Acu-Technician training program, building off of decades of work to expand access to this simple tool by the Black Panther Party, Young Lords, and National Acupuncture Detoxification Association (NADA).
 More information about the POCA Auricular Acu-Technician or AAT training program available here: www.pocacoop.com/ears.